rozek/gundb-simple-file-storage-adapter/README.md

 ### Keyhole Configuration ###

 For testing and evaluation purposes, the `simpleFileStorageAdapter` also gives access to some of its internals.
-In order to activate that feature, simply prepare an empty JavaScript object and pass it as a `keyhole` option as part of ypur configuration
+In order to activate that feature, simply prepare an empty JavaScript object and pass it as a `keyhole` option as part of your configuration

 ```
   const Keyhole = {}